-Sections 10a, 10b, 17, and 20 of the Bingo Act would be repealed.
-Section 20 contains an obsolete provision pertaining to the original effective date of the act and stating that bingo could not be lawfully conducted until June 30, 1973.
-Sections 10a and 10b pertain to millionaire parties.
-Section 17 makes willful violation of the act a misdemeanor punishable by a fine of up to \$1,000 or six months' imprisonment, or both.
-Generally speaking, the provisions of these sections have been incorporated into the new Article 2.
+The bill repeals sections 10a, 10b, 17, and 20 of the Bingo Act.
+Section 20 contained an obsolete provision pertaining to the original effective date of the act and stating that bingo could not be lawfully conducted until June 30, 1973.
+Sections 10a and 10b pertained to millionaire parties.
+Section 17 made willful violation of the act a misdemeanor punishable by a fine of up to \$1,000 or six months' imprisonment, or both.
+Generally speaking, the provisions of these sections are incorporated into the new Article 2.